 Wellton is located in the Lower Colorado River Valley subdivision of the Sonoran Desertscrub biotic community.
 Typical plants along the drainageways within this subdivision are blue palo verde, catclaw acacia, mesquite, desert broom, and smoketree.
-In the open areas, foothills palo verde, ironweed, creosote, ocotillo, and brittlebush are typical.
+In the open areas, foothills palo verde, ironwood, creosote, ocotillo, and brittlebush are typical.
 Saguaro and cholla are found in sparse amounts within this subdivision.
 The desert around Wellton, however, has little vegetation comprised of mostly creosote bush.
 Wellton also lies within the Lower Gila River basin and watershed.
-The Gila River no longer flows except when there are releases from the Painted Rock Dam.
+Water is occasionally present in low lying areas of the Gila River due to groundwater discharge and/or agricultural runoff.
+Releases from the Painted Rock Dam can also cause the river to flow.
 Other area drainageways flow intermittently, subject to the Southwest's ephemeral rains.
 Wellton is also in the Lower Gila Groundwater Basin.
 Most groundwater development occurs in the Gila River floodplain, which is at a shallow depth and unconfined.
 The water quality is generally saline and unsuitable for most uses.
 The average rainfall is 3.78 inches.
-The daily minimum temperature is 53.1°; the maximum 87.2°.
 The highs can range from 115° in the summer to 70° in the winter.